 The Tallahassee Automobile Museum, located in Tallahassee, Florida, opened to the public in May 1996.
 Our museum was born of DeVoe Moore’s need for a project and the red-tape of government environmental permitting inhibiting his ability to build new buildings!
-Since the building for the original museum site was already permitted, he put his energy into developing a facility to house his small collection of 15 cars.
-DeVoe always thought of cars as works of art and decided a museum was a worthy project where he could share his love with the public --especially young people.
+Since the building for the original museum site was already permitted, he put his energy into developing a facility to house his small collection of 15 automobiles.
+DeVoe always thought of automobiles as works of art and decided a museum was a worthy project where he could share his love with the public --especially young people.

 Our museum is designated as a non-profit 501(c)(3) educational corporation.
 The admission fee and any donations made to the museum are used to pay the expenses associated with the day-to-day operations of preserving the history located within its walls.
 The collections housed here have been donated by private individuals who do not receive any financial compensation from the museum.